Cloyd-glitch/Group7-Coin-Toss-Probability-Analysis/README.md

  Coin Bias Analysis Project 🪙

-  😶‍🌫️Project Overview
+Project Overview

 An experimental analysis of coin fairness involving over 3,000 combined tosses.
 This project automates the processing of raw data from 15 different groups to determine if surface texture (Wooden Table vs. Hard Tiles) influences the probability of landing Heads or Tails.

-  👌Key Features
+Key Features

-😁Data Aggregation: Automates the extraction and cleaning of inconsistent raw data from multiple Excel sheets.
+Data Aggregation: Automates the extraction and cleaning of inconsistent raw data from multiple Excel sheets.
-❤️Visualization: Generates professional comparison bar charts to visualize the "Heads Probability" on different surfaces.
+Visualization: Generates professional comparison bar charts to visualize the "Heads Probability" on different surfaces.
-😊Simulation: Includes a Pygame script to visually simulate the physics of a coin toss.
+Simulation: Includes a Pygame script to visually simulate the physics of a coin toss.

 1. Group7 Heads & Tail Via Coin Classification